Durban: 11 December 2018

-TaranisCo Advisory CC, a premier tendering development specialist enterprise with 20 years of experience and dealing with some of SA’s largest suppliers to government, is hosting the SMME Indaba during the upcoming Global Entrepreneurship Week (GEW) on 22-23 November 2018 in Cape Town with visits to local SMME Incubators as part of the planned event.
+TaranisCo Advisory CC, a premier tendering development specialist enterprise with 20 years of experience and dealing with some of SA’s largest suppliers to government, is hosting the SMME Indaba to introduce the Start-up and Grow Program for municipalities.

-The objective of the Indaba is to guide municipalities on how to get its suppliers and other corporates to contribute towards its own local Startup & Grow Project and also partnering with them under the B-BBEE Codes to fund enterprise and supplier programs of the Project.
+The objective of the Indaba is to guide municipalities on how to get its suppliers and other corporates to contribute towards its own local Startup & Grow Program and also partnering with them under the B-BBEE Codes to fund enterprise and supplier programs of the Program.

 Municipalities will also be advised at the Indaba on how to partner with construction companies under the “Adopt a Sub-Contractor Program”, since the Construction Sector B-BBEE Charter, only allows for companies to fund development programs of its own suppliers and municipalities have a big role to play to facilitate this legal instruction by encouraging local suppliers to adopt a ‘Sub-Contractor” for such development.

 The Indaba will also launch the CodeCubator for those young people looking for assistance on how to start-up a business in the 4thIndustrial Revolution arena, which is a priority project for national government with the recent establishment of the iNesi Imkamva eSkills Institute.